The "Internships" programme

 To have a good internship, pass it and get a good grade in my degree.
 I got a 'mention très bien' (the equivalent of a distinction) and I liked the subject I was researching so much that I am continuing my research in this area with my supervisor at Inria, as part of a jointly supervised PhD.
 This will allow me to have a foothold in both Tunisia and France, and to continue in one country or the other.
 So I'm coming back for another six-month internship in the same team!

-- Inria’s 2013 Internships campaign is now closed:
+Inria’s 2014 Internships campaign is now open.
+Researchers submitted their internship subjects.

-- You already have a candidate in view and wish to offer him/her an internship in your research team?
+The targeted call (You already have a candidate in view and wish to offer him/her an internship in your research team)

-If your aim is to recruit an intern as part of an existing collaboration with a foreign institution or to further enhance one of Inria's interntional program, you may submit an internship proposal online
+If your aim is to recruit an intern as part of an existing collaboration with a foreign institution or to further enhance one of Inria's interntional program, you may submit an internship proposal here :

 You wish to apply for an internship position at Inria?